"False"

 University Library renovation 2025-2027

 The University Library is currently renovating its facilities on the entrance level and the upper floor.
 During 2026–2027, the entrance area and the rooms on the right-hand side (Study Hall) will undergo renovation, which means that all floors in that section will be closed to visitors.
-The area on the left-hand side of the entrance (Learning Space UB) was renovated in 2025 and will reopen to visitors at the beginning of 2026.
+The area on the left-hand side of the entrance (Learning Space UB) was renovated in 2025 and is now open.

 Temporary entrance and smaller facilities